Shouldn’t mow the lawn.

 Lizzie, Arlington, Mass.

-If you’re looking for another reason to try Pretty Things this summer, we hope a well-stated 7% pale lager might be a good bet too.
+If you’re looking for a reason to try Pretty Things this summer, we hope a well-stated 5.8% pale lager might be a good bet.
 We hear what you’re saying: “a filtered Pretty Things lager”?
 Nothing strange about that, we love to brew all sorts of beers!
 This beer bears our usual stamp of authenticity-at-the-expense-of-convenience, so here is a decoction lager brewed with German malt and hops, and fermented at cool temperatures with German lager yeast for over 6 weeks.

-This time we were looking to make the un-lawnmower beer (with an emphisis on the “UN”).
+This time we were looking to make the un-lawnmower beer (with an emphasis on the “UN”).
 Just how do we go about doing that?
-How about by starting with some of the world’s greatest pilsner malt from Weyermann in Bamberg, Germany?
-We take this and perform a single-decoction in the brewhouse.
-It’s a complicated, outdated German way of doing things but it makes some insanely malty flavours that we love.
-There’s no rice and corn in our darling either – just the best malted barley for purpose in the world.
+Well, we start with some of the world’s greatest pilsner malt from Weyermann in Bamberg, Germany.
+There’s no rice and corn in our darling either – just the best barley malted for this purpose in the world.
 What else?
 We use a decoction brewing method: this comes from old German brewhouses, where temperature control was not possible, so a portion of the mash is removed, brought to boiling temperature and then re-mixed with the rest of the mash.
 This is a whole lot of work, but we think it’s worth it because it gives a whole lot of authentic Germanic flavour!
-All of the hops used in brewing American Darling come from the Hallertau hop region of Germany.
-Fermentation uses a blend of three of Europe’s great lager yeasts, low temperature fermentation and lagering, over a period of six weeks.
-Yes, that’s the UN lawnmower beer.
+All of the hops used in American Darling come from the Hallertau hop region of Germany.
+Finally, fermentation uses a blend of two of Europe’s great lager yeasts, with low temperature fermentation and lagering, over six weeks.

-Then fire up the grill, not just once – how about like every day!
+Then fire up the grill, not just once – how about every day?!
 Get out the horse shoes, kick up your feet and forget that oily red jalopy out back even has a purpose.
 Stop mowing, start having fun times!
 Cheers to summer!